onedayzero/Competitive-Teams-Winning-in-Valorant/README.md

 Above is a graph that shows the distribution of maps in the dataset.
 The lowest maps are ones that are newer and were not available during part of the data collection.
 After exploration of the data, there is little to no variance outside of the newest one, which has the most variance but has the smallest sample size.

 ### ![Pistol Wins vs Full Buy Wins](https://docs.google.com/drawings/d/e/2PACX-1vQ4MA-m39ryjvvml3lNF4XbsPHJ2L6knqV5Ls7mrLW07TsE3-DADWhPAJsI_uWnO1sicVzLiZzVTftD/pub?w=379&h=264)
-Aboe is a graph that shows the connection between how many of the pistol rounds team 1 wins (0, 1, or 2) and how many of the full buy rounds they win.
+Above is a graph that shows the connection between how many of the pistol rounds team 1 wins (0, 1, or 2) and how many of the full buy rounds they win.
 The pistol The mean data is fairly similar; however, there is a lot more variance when team 1 does not when either pistol round.
 There is very little difference whether or not team 1 started on attack or defend.

 ### ![Pistol Wins vs First Half Wins by Map](https://docs.google.com/drawings/d/e/2PACX-1vQ3oDb6shrJA2kB51jMcmPgp39Plb1SVBBrLicpg5dDcEltbIeT67RdTLR6Xoikxa7mh4jRCCb3w-Zi/pub?w=553&h=394)
+Above is a graph that has 3 variables, pistol wins, rounds won during the first half, and on what map these statistics occured.
+The interesting statistic is not the variance on the map 'Fracture', that is a new map and is expected, but when a team does not win their pistol round (there is one per half so if they won 0 they lost the round in the first half) they still will usually win around 6 rounds out of 12.
+This value changes to 8 out of 12 rounds if they won the first round and preceeded to win the first round of the second half, so they would be 9 out of 13 rounds won.

 ### ![Type I and Type II Error Matrix](https://docs.google.com/drawings/d/e/2PACX-1vQC_RFtSCesXmJ2tKeOZG4Km1TTLgRR5FAkG5worxbhziHU3HJV6r8ga4DAbDmM9t2rrMjzy9A4mFQ6/pub?w=384&h=282)

 ## Summary